Early Childhood Specialist

 • Master's degree in a related field

-• Proven track record leveraging metrics, dashboards, or analytics to diagnose issues and drive measurable improvement
+• Proven track record using metrics, dashboards, or analytics to diagnose challenges and produce measurable improvement

-• Experience coaching or managing other adults to achieve measurable outcomes, not just executing tasks yourself
+• Experience coaching or managing other adults toward quantifiable outcomes, not solely performing the work yourself

 • Background in youth development, camp leadership, competitive coaching, tutoring, or enrichment programs where motivation was a core focus

-• Skill and comfort facilitating or public speaking in front of large groups of young children
+• Comfort and proficiency facilitating or speaking publicly before groups of young children

 Meet a successful candidate